About Velo Librarian

-This blog is designed around the three great loves of my life (four if you include my partner, Chris): storytelling, bicycling, & traveling.
-In addition to trip updates and cycling related posts, this blog will incorporate the experiences and philosophies of famous writers and significant historical figures.
+This blog is designed around the three great loves of my life (four if you include my partner, Christopher): storytelling, bicycling, & traveling.
+In addition to trip updates and cycling related posts, I intend for this blog to also incorporate the experiences and philosophies of famous writers and significant historical figures.
 These individuals, of whom I will be reading and researching during my travels, have not only inspired my work as a storyteller and librarian, but also who advocated and loved bicycling.
 Authors such as Bradbury, Conan Doyle, Tolstoy, Plath, Tolkien…just to name a few!
 Similar inspirational figures like Albert Einstein, Susan B. Anthony, and Annie Londonderry will also be included, hopefully encouraging others to not only bicycle, but to travel, learn, and tell stories as humans were created to do.
 William Blake stated, “I must create a system or be enslaved by another mans; I will not reason and compare: my business is to create,” and I believe he meant that the meaning of human existence is to experience life outside of our societally designated system and simply create and use creativity as an act of rebellion.

 It my hope that our touring adventures, bicycle advocacy, and personal stories will inspire other people to become cyclists.
 I hope that people will begin to see cycling as a real form of transportation and begin to drastically reduce their emissions and contributions to climate change.
-Life without cars is possible and we are set out to prove that, in addition to having a few adventures along the way.

 With this trip, we have no set plan.
 We don’t know how long we will live on our bicycles, we intend to take opportunities when they come knocking, and the only goal we have set for ourselves is to stay open to experiences and see as much of this beautiful planet as we can.

 Help us continue our trip.
 Your help will allow us to extend our route, see more of the world, and to keep pedaling.
 Thank you!